A Unified Taxonomy-Guided Instruction Tuning Framework for Entity Set Expansion and Taxonomy Expansion

-Because in previous works, the Entity Set Expansion task is formulated to generate a ranked list of entities, here we perform an additional step to rank the entities generated by the LLM.
-We use an moderate-size auxiliary PLM (e.g., BERT~\cite{devlin2019bert}) to compute the similarity score of each entity $s_p \in \mathcal{S}^{output}$ with respect to $s_{parent}$:
+The LLM will generate a set of expanded entities, which we denote as $\mathcal{R}=\{r_1, r_2, ..., r_K\}$.
+After that, we perform a ranking step to sort these entities.
+To be specific, we use a pre-trained encoder language model (e.g., BERT~\cite{devlin2019bert}) to compute the similarity score between each generated entity $r \in \mathcal{R}$ and $\textsc{Parent}(\mathcal{S})$:

-where $sim(\cdot, \cdot)$ is the cosine similarity, and $h(\cdot)$ is the auxiliary PLM that maps an entity to its embedding.
-By ranking the similarity scores, we can then get a ranked list, $\mathcal{S}^{output}_{sorted}$, of the unique entities generated by the LLM.
+where ${\rm E}(\cdot)$ denotes the average output token embedding after feeding the entity name into the pre-trained encoder.
+All entities in $\mathcal{R}$ are then ranked according to ${\rm sim}(\cdot, \textsc{Parent}(\mathcal{S}))$.
+Afterwards, we add the top-ranked entities to the seed entity set $\mathcal{S}$ and rerun the expansion process with the enriched seed set.
+This process can be conducted iteratively, following the common practice of previous entity set expansion algorithms~\cite{shen2017setexpan,zhang2020empower}.
+After the final iteration, we rank all seeds and expanded entities (except the original seeds which should not appear in the output) according to ${\rm sim}(\cdot, \textsc{Parent}(\mathcal{S}))$ and obtain a list, $\mathcal{S}^{+}$, of expanded entities.